jetsetPanda/projectCeres/README.md

 - improved UX, e.g. animated cues (mobile modal ease, scroll up/down onclick Show More, button hover states, etc)
 - create unit tests (Jest)
 - annotate or build components in bit.dev or Storybook

+---
+### Instructions: Make App Run Locally

+1. Clone this repository `git@github.com:jetsetPanda/fe-assignment.git`.
+2. In your terminal - navigate to root folder and enter `npm install` to install dependencies.
+3. Enter `next dev` in terminal to open a live dev server.
+4. Further information can be found in the NextJS documentation: `https://nextjs.org/docs/getting-started`